Cities & Towns · Tottori

 When and where was the latest bear incident in Chizu?

-The most recent bear sighting in Chizu was on July 30, 2025 in Chizu 上ノ平, Tottori, where 1 Black Bear was reported.
+The most recent bear sighting in Chizu was on May 8, 2026 in Chizu Ashizu, Tottori, where 1 Black Bear was reported.
 Detailed location and surrounding incidents are available on the incident map.

 Where have bears appeared recently in Chizu?